Gharib110/PredictiveMaintenance/README.md

 # PredictiveMaintenance

-Data-Driven Predictive Maintenance with focus on Nasa TurboFan JetEngine Dataset
+- Data-driven predictive Maintenance with a focus on the NASA TurboFan JetEngine Dataset [link](https://data.nasa.gov/Aerospace/CMAPSS-Jet-Engine-Simulated-Data/ff5v-kuh6/about_data)
+- My Bachelor's Degree final project with its Comprehensive report in Persian
+- Many ML/DL algorithms have been harnessed in this project with their performance on Raspberry Pi 4B and Google Colab PaaS